Sense and Sensibility (2026 film)

-Sense and Sensibility is an upcoming romantic drama film directed by Georgia Oakley and adapted by Diana Reid from Jane Austen's novel.
-It stars Daisy Edgar-Jones, Esmé Creed-Miles, Caitríona Balfe, Frank Dillane, Herbert Nordrum, Bodhi Rae Breathnach, George MacKay, and Fiona Shaw.
+Sense and Sensibility is a 2026 period romantic drama film directed by Georgia Oakley from a screenplay by Diana Reid.
+It is based on the 1811 novel by Jane Austen.
+The film stars Daisy Edgar-Jones, Esmé Creed-Miles, Caitríona Balfe, Frank Dillane, Herbert Nordrum, George MacKay, and Fiona Shaw.

-The film is scheduled to be released in the United States on September 11, 2026, and is also scheduled to be released in the United Kingdom on September 25.
+Sense and Sensibility was released in the United Kingdom on September 25, 2026, and is scheduled to be released in the United States on October 16.
+The film received generally positive reviews from critics.